-I have three research areas: (a)
+I have three research areas: (a) semantics and logics for

 probabilistic systems (b) logic and computation and (c)

-quantum information theory.
+machine learning.
 I work on approximation of

 continuous-state systems and associated metrics and logics.

-Bart Jacobs and I recently organized
+Bob Coecke and I recently organized

 at Bellairs in